Antulio Parrilla Bonilla

 Antulio Parrilla Bonilla (January 6, 1919 – January 3, 1994) was a Roman Catholic bishop.

 Antulio Parrilla Bonilla was born in San Lorenzo, Puerto Rico, on January 6, 1919.
 He completed his bachelor's degree at the University of Puerto Rico.
-After fulfilling his mandatory military service between 1943 and 1946, he entered seminary at Mount St. Mary's University in Maryland in 1948, where he studied philosophy and theology.
-On May 3, 1952, Antulio Parrilla was ordained a diocesan priest at the Cathedral of San Juan.
+He was drafted to military service between 1943 and 1946, then entered seminary at Mount St. Mary's University in Maryland, US in 1948, where he studied philosophy and theology.
+On May 3, 1952, Antulio Parrilla was ordained a Catholic diocesan priest at the Cathedral of San Juan.
 In 1965, he was consecrated on May 25, 1965 as Titular Bishop of Ucres and Auxiliary of the Diocese of Caguas.
 He was director of Catholic Social Action and advisor to the Catholic Workers' Youth.
 He founded the Juan XXIII Social Center for the formation of the laity.
 He resigned as auxiliary Bishop of Caguas in 1968.